Blue Light vs Sleep - How Does Blue Light Impact Your Sleep

 We may not be aware of how constantly we are exposed to light during the day - this could be through our mobile phones, laptops, tablets or even the TV.

 However, you need to be consuming the right kinds of light.
-For example, sunlight is a good source of vitamin D and beneficial as a deficiency of vitamin D can have a negative impact on your health.
+For example, sunlight is a good source of vitamin D and beneficial as a deficiency of vitamin D can hurt your health.
 Being exposed to certain blue or white lights can positively impact your mood and alertness levels.
 The presence of blue light is constant via the electronic devices that we use in our daily lives, however, excessive exposure can be bad and lead to poor sleep.

 Light comprises electromagnetic radiation, producing energy.
-Each and every wavelength of light comes in various colours depending on the energy it contains.
-There are a number of different colours of light that exist and they are listed as follows below:
+Every wavelength of light comes in various colours depending on the energy it contains.
+There are several different colours of light that exist and they are listed as follows below:

 White light (combination of all lights)

 One of the most vital environmental factors is light which determines your circadian rhythm and your cyclical relationship.
 Initially, our circadian cycles were influenced by the sun, however, the invention of electronic devices and artificial light have also played a role in regulating sleep.
-So taking this into consideration, let's look at the impact that blue light has on your sleep.
+So considering this, let's look at the impact that blue light has on your sleep.

 Can blue light have an impact on your sleep?